Alyssa-Ramos/final-project/readme.md

 Following this, I fixed my slide toggle functions.
 I couldn't get certain p tags to hide when the page loaded, but I deleted some of the function in order for some of it to work.

 This week, I focused on the CSS and making it responsive.
 However, my code is a little bit convoluted in order to get all the colors to match.
 I used bootstrap to make it responsive.
 It's a little bit wonky because I had to increase the vh heights, but it looks decent both on desktop and on mobile.
 It was a little finicky, but I was very pleased that I was able to get it to work.

 My biggest challenge has always been working with JQuery and Javascript.
 I tried including buttons so that the user could click through the pages, but all of the types of coding I tried weren't working.

 I was trying to reference this line of code: https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_element_scrollintoview, but I couldn't get it to work.
 According to my Javascript Console, it said the "myFunction" wasn't defined in my text, so I tried to alter my Javascript, but it didn't work.

+Conclusion

+There is no doubt that I have learned a large amount of information and applied it with the conclusion of this project.
+I do think I struggled in this class, but for the better.
+With this final project, I’ve been able to make a website from scratch, and I feel that I can leave this class having a mastery over HTML, excellent proficiency with CSS and substantial knowledge with JavaScript to make a working website.
+However, I do think there’s quite a lot of room for improvement – I don’t think I have the natural skill to think algorithmically with programming, but I do cherish the opportunity to troubleshoot.
+This final project has taught me that much.
+If anything, I feel empowered with my knowledge of programming so that I can apply that to my future career in media.
+Overall, it has been both challenging, but rewarding.